 TO HIDE OR NOT TO HIDE

 How do we bring the above future – a future where everyone eats insects without recoiling in disgust – closer?
 One option is go totally hardcore and release insects without hiding them.
-Like the French company above that sells them in a bag or like these guys do, in chocolate: blatant, in your face, unavoidably there (to see more of their chocolates and other pics from the expo we were at when we met them, click here):
+Like the French company above that sells them in a bag or like these guys do, in chocolate: blatant, in your face, unavoidably there.

 The other option is to go down the route of Chapul and do it introduce insects slowly or, rather, more discretely.
 By yes, still featuring them as a source of protein, but including them with flavors and protein-containing food concepts that we readily accept and indeed, enjoy eating.
 Like bars and protein powder.
 So instead of being straight in your face – an insect eye staring at you as you bite into your chocolate, the insects are ground into a powder and combined with other foods we would readily consume.